Marketlum/Marketlum-Amendment/Marketlum-Amendment.md

 ### 4.2 Offering Definition

-A ***“Offering”*** is a Value Exchange proposition that can be opened or closed in a specific Market.
+A ***“Offering”*** is a Value Exchange proposition that can be opened or closed in the market.
 Offering definition consists of:

 - **(a)** a descriptive name.
 - **(b)** a ***“Purpose”***, which is a capacity, potential, or goal that specific Offering.